GeneMAP-Research/genemapimputationservice/README.md

 Uses ```bcftools``` throughtout and ```bgzip``` occasionally

+## Clone the workflow to your computer or cluster
+git clone

 ### Requires editting config scripts found in the configs directory before running

 The following tutorial will describe clearly how to prepare the workflow and run it on a new cluster